Partial Okounkov bodies and Duistermaat--Heckman measures of non-Archimedean metrics: Introduction

 As an application of our theory, we prove a generalization of Boucksom--Chen theorem (\cref{thm:BCgen}).
 Recall the theorem Boucksom--Chen \cite{BC11} says that given a \emph{multiplicative} filtration $\mathscr{F}$ on the section ring $R(X,L)$, one can naturally associate a probability measure on $\mathbb{R}$, known as the \emph{Duistermaat--Heckman measure}.
-Moreover, the Duistermaat--Heckman measure is the weak limit of a sequence of discrete measures $\mu_k$ associated to the filtration $\mathscr{F}$ on $\mathrm{H}^0(X,L^k)$.
+Moreover, the Duistermaat--Heckman measure is the weak limit of a sequence of discrete measures $\mu_k$ associated with the filtration $\mathscr{F}$ on $\mathrm{H}^0(X,L^k)$.
 We show that this construction can be generalized to all $\mathcal{I}$-model test curves, not necessarily coming from filtrations.
+Here we only prove the generalized Boucksom--Chen theorem for filtrations on the full graded linear series, which suffices for our purpose.
+It is, however, easy to see that the techniques apply to more general situations.

-More generally, we introduce the notion of an Okounkov test curve (\cref{def:Otc}) and generalize Boucksom--Chen theorem to this setting.
+More generally, we introduce the notion of an Okounkov test curve (\cref{def:Otc}) and generalize Duistermaat--Heckman measures to this setting.